Get a Free Consultation with a Personal Injury Lawyer

 According to the United States Coast Guard, the top four causes of recreational boating accidents are:

 • Operator inattention.
-Inattention from the operator of a boat was the most common cause of boating crashes in 2022.
+Inattention from the operator of a boat was a common cause of boating crashes in 2024.
 Failing to pay attention or keep a proper lookout can result from several factors, like distraction, intoxication, and other issues.

 • Excessive speed.
 Speeding was a common factor in collisions and navigation rules violations, two top factors in boating accidents.
-Violating navigation rules, including rules related to speed, was a factor in 50 percent of all boating accidents in 2022, 35 percent of deaths, and 60 percent of injuries.
+Violating navigation rules, including rules related to speed, was a factor in seven boating accidents, one injury, and one death in Illinois in 2023.

 • Machinery failures.
 No matter how careful a boat’s operator is, a hidden defect in machinery or equipment can cause a boating accident.
 In some cases, the boat’s operator or passengers might not even know the defect exists until an accident occurs.